 - Small Ensemble is a course open to instrumentalist of all kinds (eg., guitar, erhu, tabla, accordion)

-The Concert Band, String Orchestra, Concert Choir and Small Ensembles each have a 2-hour weekly rehearsal in AA303.
-The following are the rehearsal times:
+The Concert Band, String Orchestra, Concert Choir and Small Ensembles each have a 2-hour weekly classes in AA303.
+The following are the class times ONLINE:

 Ensembles are open to all UTSC students, regardless of ability or background.

 The ensemble directors do need to meet you at the beginning of each semester, however, so they can get a sense of your background and musical interests.
 Interviews are held at the start of each term.
-Sign-up sheets are posted on the bulletin board next to the elevator on the third floor of the Arts & Administration building of one week prior to the start of the semester.
+Your instructor will contact you about these interviews or let you know during the first day of class.

 - Concert Band: Beginning of September and January